 One of the care aspects where things most frequently go wrong when it comes to parrot care is diet.
 The myth that these birds can thrive on a diet of just seeds is still very pervasive.
 It makes sense to think this, because it’s true that some wild species such as budgies mostly eat grass seeds.

 So, how do we translate this to pet parrots?
 We’ll have to keep in mind that wild ringnecks can easily eat more sugary and fatty foods, as they fly large distances daily and get a lot of exercise.
 We’ll have to maintain the same level of variety while decreasing the amount of sugar and fat a bit.
-We can replace this with nutrient-dense but low calorie options.
-For example:
+We can replace this with nutrient-dense but low-calorie options.

 The above is obviously only an example and dietary needs vary from species to species.
 It’s the way of thinking itself, keeping the wild parrot in mind but adjusting for captive circumstances, that’s important.